Brought together by a swirling miasma of improbable coincidence, our unlikely band of misfits shares a common goal: to never stop drawing.

 Sketch Please Webmaster/Ringleader Will Hobbs is a Chicago-based illustrator and art director.
 His work has been featured in such publications as Geek Monthly and BPM Magazine, and book series’ like Heinemann Library’s Bug Books and It’s My Body.
-A consummate bad-ass (did we mention Will didn’t write his own bio? ), and proud lover of Frank’s Hot Sauce, Will aspires to one day make illustration a full-time career.
+A consummate bad-ass (did we mention Will didn’t write his own bio? :P), and proud lover of Frank’s Hot Sauce, Will aspires to one day make illustration a full-time career.

 See more of his work at www.sirwilliamwesley.com!

 Sketch Please co-founder Jason Adam is an artist and designer whose work can be loud, fluid and simultaneously moving.
 In 2009, Jason co-founded Hexanine, a strategic design firm dedicated to providing powerful brand experiences in identity, print and web.
 A Chicago native now kickin’ it in Los Angeles, he serves on the AIGA LA board of directors, and aspires to one day live the Bruce Wayne lifestyle.
 Jason would also like to inform as many people as possible that Prince’s 1989 Batman soundtrack is a modern masterpiece.
 So say we all.